apache/cassandra/doc/source/operating/hints.rst

 Hints are needed because of how Apache Cassandra replicates data to provide fault tolerance, high availability and durability.
 Cassandra partitions data across the cluster using consistent hashing, and then replicates keys to multiple nodes along the hash ring.
+For more details, refer TokenRingRanges_.
 To guarantee availability, all replicas of a key can accept mutations without consensus, but this means it is possible for some replicas to accept a mutation while others do not.
 When this happens an inconsistency is introduced, and hints are one way Cassandra can fix the